passiomatic/coldsweat/README.md

 * Web interface to read and add feeds
 * Multiprocessing for parallel feed fetching

+## Current status

+* Coldsweat correctly syncs read and saved items with [Reeder][r] for iOS and [ReadKit][rk] on OS X (see [issue #3][i3])
+* A command-line utility is provided to bulk import and export feeds as an OPML files, create users and more (run `python sweat.py -h`)

+## Setup

+See _[setup]_ page.

 ## Technical underpinnings

 * Uses the industry standard Mark Pilgrim's [Universal Feed Parser][fp]
+* Is WSGI compatible - currently tested under CGI, FastCGI and Passenger environments
-* SQLite, PostgreSQL and MySQL databases - PostgreSQL is still untested but should work (see [issue #37][i37])
+* Uses SQLite, PostgreSQL and MySQL databases - PostgreSQL is still untested but should work (see [issue #37][i37])
-* WSGI compatible - currently tested under CGI, FastCGI and Passenger environments

-Coldsweat started as a fork of [Bottle Fever][b] by Rui Carmo.
+Coldsweat started in July 2013 as a fork of [Bottle Fever][b] by Rui Carmo.
 By now I revised most of the code and tested the feed fetcher code with hundreds of Atom and RSS feeds.

 For more information about the Coldsweat feed fetcher see the _[fetcher features][ff]_ page.

-## Current status

-* Coldsweat correctly syncs read and saved items with [Reeder][r] for iOS and [ReadKit][rk] on OS X (see [issue #3][i3])
-* After the 0.8.2 release in the **master** branch I've merged a brand new web UI to add and consume feeds.
-It's still rough around the edges but it will get better
-* A command-line utility is provided to bulk import and export feeds as an OPML file, create users and store new feed entries in the database

-## Setup

-See _[setup]_ page.

 [fp]: https://pypi.python.org/pypi/feedparser/